Discover it® Business Card review: No annual fee and 1.5% cash back on all purchases

 So which card is better?
 It really depends on your business spending.
 Chase Ink Business Cash® has generous rewards (including $750 bonus cash back after you spend $7,500 on purchases in the first three months from account opening), but there is a cap on the amount of rewards you can earn at a bonus rate.
 If you know you'll spend far more than $25,000 in the 5% or 2% cash back categories, or you don't want to keep up with categories or how much money you spend, the Discover it® Business Card may make more sense.

-Discover it® Business Card vs. Capital One Spark Cash Select for Business
+Discover it® Business Card vs. Capital One Spark Cash Select - $500 Cash Bonus

-Capital One Spark Cash Select for Business is another no annual fee option offering 1.5% cash back on all purchases.
+Capital One Spark Cash Select - $500 Cash Bonus is another no annual fee option offering 1.5% cash back on all purchases.

 There are some slight differences between the two cards though.
-The Capital One® Spark® card offers $200 once you make $3,000 in purchases in the first three months, while with the Discover it® Business, after a year is over, offers a match on all the cash back you've earned.
+The Capital One® Spark® card offers a $500 bonus when you spend $4,500 in the first three months of account opening, while with the Discover it® Business, after a year is over, offers a match on all the cash back you've earned.
 So you basically, the first year, get 3% cash back on everything, with no caps, and so theoretically, you could end earning a lot more rewards with the Discover card.
 Really though, it all comes down to what you spend, and how you feel about waiting a full year to get that match.
-Maybe you like the idea of potentially pocketing an extra $200 in only three months instead.

 Yes, absolutely.
 Again, some business owners who make a mint and spend a fortune and who don't mind spending an annual fee may do better, but if you don't want to bother with tracking spending categories, and you just want a straightforward generous rewards package, you may be very happy with Discover it® Business Card.
 It's also worth noting that employee cards are free, so if the card is a hit with you and your staff, your business could be getting a lot of cash back on purchases.
 A great deal, especially in the first year thanks to the Discover Cashback Match™.